Step 4: Case Synthesis

 linked

-It is unethical for an engineer to offer services using new technology in areas where they lack competence and experience; technology has an important place in engineering practice but must never be a replacement or substitute for engineering judgment.
+It is unethical for an engineer to offer services using new technology in areas where they lack experience or competency, and technology must never be a replacement or substitute for engineering judgment; engineers must acknowledge significant contributions by others.

 Board text parsed LLM analytical Q&C LLM Q-C linking Case text + 2A provisions